The Causes & Relief Tips for Food allergy Stomach Pain

 - Toxins in food: Toxins, also naturally present in certain foods, can have a toxic effect on the human body causing diarrhea, nausea, and vomiting.
 For example, aflatoxins present in under-cooked beans can be blamed for some extremely unpleasant digestive problems.
 Surprisingly, fully cooked beans don’t have the same toxin and are thus well tolerated.

-How do I Know When Stomach Pain is Related to Food Allergy or Food Intolerance?
+How do I Know When Stomach Pain is Related to Food Stomach Allergy or Food Intolerance?

 Food allergies affect around 4% of the population; while up to 20% of people have a food intolerance .
 If you’re unsure what’s causing your stomach pain, ask yourself the following questions:

-Symptoms: Is your stomach ache accompanied by other symptoms?
+Symptoms: Is your allergy stomach pain accompanied by other symptoms?